Flamaros/Flamaros.github.io/_posts/2020-03-28-Why-we-should-abandon-Cpp-compilation-speed.markdown

 text files and generate a binary?
 You should compare this number to what [D1] was capable of, about 400,000 lines per second.
 And [Jonathan Blow] targets 1,000,000 with his [jai] language.

+## Last word
+I recently find a good [presentation] of all techniques that can be used to reduce the compilation time.

 [C#]: http://csharp.net/
 [Java]: https://www.java.com/en/
 [Rust]: https://www.rust-lang.org/